 In Italia the title is “The Curse of

-the First Moon”, without “Pirates of the Caribbean” at the
+the First Moon”, without the “Pirates of the Caribbean” at the

 beginning.
-And in Germany the film’s title is “Curse of the
+And in Germany the movie’s title was also changed for “Curse of the

 the film’s last lines “Bring me